-The combination of the number of ties the individual has with the U.K. and the number of days the individual is in the U.K. during the relevant tax year determine whether the individual has become U.K. resident for that tax year.
+The combination of the number of ties the individual has with the U.K. and the number of days the individual is in the U.K. during the relevant tax year determines whether the individual is U.K. resident for that tax year.
 The criteria are as follows:

 |Days spent in the U.K.||Number of U.K. Ties|

 |16 – 45 days||Resident if has 4 U.K. ties|

 |46 – 90 days||Resident if has 3 U.K. ties|

 |91 – 120 days||Resident if has 2 U.K. ties|